Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		Problem:- How do you migrate a legacy monolithic application to a microservice architecture?

 		Solution:
 		Modernize an application by incrementally developing new(Strangler) application around the legacy application.
-In this Strangler application has a microservice architecture.
+The new Strangler application has a microservice architecture.
 		The Strangler application consists of two types of Services:
 		1st Services that already resides in the old monolithic application 2nd services that implements new features.
 The Latter are useful as they demonstrate to buisness the value of using microservices.